 Learning to Talk

 There's no strict timeline for learning to talk, but most babies stay their first words around one year of age.
-Learning to talk is an important baby development milestone since it allows your child to better communicate his needs.
+Learning to talk is an important baby development milestone since it allows your child to communicate his needs better.
 Thanks to modern technology, you can now even include a recording of your child's voice on your "My First Words" scrapbook page.